Toyota Mark II: North America

 The Cressida was the first car to offer an automatic motorized passive seat belt system, a full year ahead of the legal requirement taking effect.
 The centre console is also different and includes two levers for both driver and passenger with "LIFT FOR EMERGENCY EXIT" decals that are designed to release the tension in the automatic shoulder belts when they lock up as designed in a collision or panic stop situation.
 The US-market 1981 Cressida was the first car to come with motorized automatic shoulder harnesses which wrapped around front seat occupants when the door was closed and the ignition switched on.
 All US-market Cressidas from 1981 on were so equipped.

 In 1983, the Cressida was refreshed and gained an independent semi-trailing link rear suspension, rear vented disc brakes, and the 5M-GE engine.
 Much of this technology came from the Toyota Supra parts bin with minor differences.
 A five-speed manual transmission was available, but cars equipped with it were considerably more rare than automatic versions.
 The electronically controlled A43DE automatic transmission was another improvement over the previous hydraulically controlled A43DL transmission and had three modes: Power, Normal, and Economy.
 This iteration was praised for its handling, ride, quiet interior, and most of all, its reliability; the Cressida was quickly gaining a reputation for outstanding ownership.

 In August 1983, Toyota chairman Eiji Toyoda initiated the F1 project ("Flagship" and "No. 1 vehicle"; alternatively called the "Circle-F" project), a clandestine effort aimed at producing a world-class luxury sedan for international markets.
-This led to the creation of an all new, full size luxury sedan designed for export markets and ended up called the Lexus LS.
+This led to the creation of an all new, full size luxury sedan designed for export markets, which ended up becoming the Lexus LS.